 - Budget: $2900-3200 USD

 These are the furniture items she got in her package for $2999 USD.
-Every piece was delivered and set up at the same time – 15 days after Lucy placed her order.
+15 days after Lucy placed her order, every piece was delivered and set up all in one day.

 “The transformation was miraculous!
 I can’t believe I furnished the whole apartment for just $3000 without doing any work.” – Lucy

-The biggest thing we learned from Lucy is that her time was worth more than the savings she might get and she deserved her place to feel like home on day 1 of her new life.
+The biggest thing we learned from Lucy is that her time was worth more than the savings she might get.
 There’s the old saying: ‘Time Is Money!’

 Whether you have more time than Lucy did, we can guarantee moving & furnishing an empty apartment is no walk in the park.
 The retail costs of Lucy’s furniture will be at least 20% more if she went elsewhere.
-If you want to learn how you can save time and assure your new place is furnished nicely with high quality furnishings, then don’t wait and Get A Custom Room asap!
+If you want to save time and have a nicely furnished home with high quality furnishings, then don’t wait and Get A Custom Room asap!